rob-blackbourn/jetblack-fixengine/README.md

 )
 ```

+The `send_message` function adds the header fields for the session.
+The
-The received message might look as follows:
+received message might look as follows:

 ```python
 {